 Applicants with board certification/eligibility in radiology or internal medicine are preferred.
 The department does not sponsor visas.
 Applications should be made through The Electronic Residency Application Service (ERAS).

-This program is based at University of Missouri Health Care, which includes University Hospital, Ellis Fischel Cancer Center and Women’s and Children’s Hospital.
+This program is based at University of Missouri Health Care, which includes University Hospital, Ellis Fischel Cancer Center and Women’s Hospital.
 The service is directed by full time board certified (ABNM) nuclear medicine physician with assistance of one or two board certified (ABNM and/or ABR) physicians.
 The equipment includes three gamma cameras with SPECT capability, two DEXA scanners, two SPECT/CT scanners, and one PET/CT scanner.

 This Nuclear Medicine division performs entire spectrum of adult and pediatric studies, imaging and non-imaging studies, diagnostic and therapeutic nuclear medicine studies, and DEXA.
 The division is part of department of radiology and provides training for both nuclear medicine and radiology residency programs.